 - Higot Hubad-Lubad - Sticking and Unsticking Trapping Development

 - Kina Mutai - "Dirty" Tricks

 Panantukan has been passed down to MKG Detroit by both Guro Rick Faye and Guro Dan Inosanto, both of whom deserve credit as the developers of this particularly seamless approach to Dirty Boxing.
-Guro Inosanto has been arguably the single most instrumental individual to spread Filipino Dirty Boxing throughout the West, and in fact could be credited as actually developing most of it's present incarnation.
+Guro Inosanto has been arguably the single most instrumental individual to spread Filipino Dirty Boxing throughout the West.
 Thanks to his unique position in the Filipino-American community of Stockton, California throughout his formative years, Guro Inosanto had the opportunity to train with an impressive and diverse list of legendary FMA Masters, such as Johnny LaCoste, Lucky Lucay Lucay, Leo Gaje, Ben Largusa, Max Sarmiento, and many more.
-Guro Inosanto's ability to absorb information, and find ways to integrate and assimilate it, has resulted in the Panantukan/Dirty Boxing many people train today.
+Guro Inosanto's ability to absorb information, and find ways to integrate and assimilate it, has resulted in the Panantukan/Dirty Boxing many people around the world train today.